Endorsed by FealGood Foundation for World Trade Center Fund Legal Claims.

 The James Zadroga 9/11 Health and Compensation Act is named for our client former NYPD detective James Zadroga, who died of respiratory disease as a result of his work at the World Trade Center Site.

-As the attorneys representing James Zadroga, we know very well how the events of September 11, 2001 have impacted people’s lives.
-The 9/11 legislation provides money for monitoring and treating 911 illnesses related to Ground Zero and reopens a WTC victims’compensation fund.
+As the attorneys who represented James Zadroga, we know very well how the events of September 11, 2001 have impacted people’s lives.
+The Zadroga Act provides money for monitoring and treatment of 9/11 -related illnesses and reopens the WTC victims’compensation fund to provide financial compensation to victims for their pain and suffering and loss of income The deadline to submit completed eligibility forms is October 3, 2016 for all claimants!
 Don’t wait to contact us.

 In the days, months, and years following the World Trade Center tragedy, a massive clean-up and rebuilding effort was launched in Lower Manhattan.
 Thousands of individuals spent months at Ground Zero and in the surrounding buildings looking for remains and clearing debris, while breathing in the harmful dust and smoke that contained the toxic and chemical remnants of the World Trade Center Towers.